 Can you please start off by telling us a bit about yourself?

-I started my career as a reporter before shifting into digital media.
+In addition to being an author, I am also a multimedia journalist.
 Writing has always been a passion of mine, but my journey as an author began with my love of animals.
 Inspired by Meesta’s story, I wrote my first book and have continued my creative journey ever since.
 I am passionate about our animals and believe that one person can make a world of difference.

 Why did you decide to write stories for children?